Chapter: Development / Construction work / 6th Phase

 The construction of a fence on the neighboring plot, directly in front of the monument and with a special permit, suddenly interfered with the intended effect of the monument design with the 33 large commemorative stones.
 A monument that is overwhelming with a fence in front of it cannot properly convey a message of peace and freedom.
 I therefore removed 22 stones and replaced them with this one stone (the Stone of Encounter), to preserve the meaning of the artistic message of this monument.
 Two information panels surrounded the stone.
 The Stone of Encounter became necessary to meet the changes introduced by the fence – the new border at the monument.
 It was an artistic response.
 In other words, this change had to be integrated into the work of art, changing its nature.
 In addition, with the design of embankments (angel wings) on the sides of the monument area and a levelling around the monument circle the fence got a different aesthetic function: from a blockade in front of the monument, the fence became part of a frame; a safe space for the Friedensmal.

 We were summoned to pay a significant sum to the authority for the proceedings against the Stone of Encounter.
 In addition, we had to pay a lawyer as well as bear the costs for PR measures.
 It was now that I wanted to give up this project, because I could not recognize any appreciation; on the contrary! - (Here you can find more information on the controversy surrounding this project.)

-I am friends with a rabbi who proposed the following: He wanted to offer his support by celebrating the Jewish fest of Lag baOmer in the Garden of Freedom, together with his congregation.
+A rabbi I already knew proposed the following: He wanted to offer his support by celebrating the Jewish fest of Lag baOmer at the Jerusalem Friedensmal together with his congregation.

 Lag baOmer 2014, Garden of Freedom.
 People from Hochstädten and the Jewish congregation from Karlsruhe meet.